charleszheng44/openyurt/docs/proposals/00_openyurt-glossary.md

 ### CloudNode

-The node that are located on the cloud.
+The node that runs on the cloud.
 The control-plane and other cluster management components are usually running on the CloudNode.

 # E
 ---

 ### EdgeNode

-The node that are accessible to the edge device.
-The EdgeNode are usually located in sub-optimal network environment and may be disconnected to the cloud node at any time.
+The node that is accessible to the edge device.
+The EdgeNodes are usually located in a sub-optimal network environment.
+They may be disconnected from the cloud node at any time.

 ### End User